-- Hot flashes and night sweats – these sensations of extreme heat spreading throughout the body are often accompanied by sweating that can be so severe you might have to change your clothes or bedding.
-Hot flashes and night sweats can also be accompanied by palpitations which, although generally harmless, can be frightening.
+- Hot flushes and night sweats – these sensations of extreme heat spreading throughout the body are often accompanied by sweating that can be so severe you might have to change your clothes or bedding.
+Hot flushes and night sweats can also be accompanied by palpitations which, although generally harmless, can be frightening.

 - Brain fog – this is an umbrella term for a range of cognitive symptoms that can occur during menopause including forgetfulness, feeling mentally confused. the inability to concentrate and a feeling like your brain is like ‘cotton wool’.
 Disrupted sleep only exacerbates these symptoms.

-- Stress and worry – feelings of worry, tension, fearfulness and possibly depression are common during menopause triggered by fluctuations in the hormones estrogen and progesterone.
+- Stress and anxiety – feelings of anxiety, tension, fearfulness and possibly depression are common during menopause triggered by fluctuations in the hormones oestrogen and progesterone.

 - Irregular periods that then stop – these are characteristic symptoms of perimenopause when your periods can become increasingly heavier and more frequent, lighter and more far apart or a combination of these.